zubxxr/distributed-multi-autonomous-vehicle-architecture/docs/index.md

 To get started with running the framework, see the [System Architecture](GettingStarted/SystemArchitecture/index.md) page.

 For a condensed list of frequently used commands, see the [Developer Quick Commands](DeveloperGuide/QuickCommands/index.md) page.

+## Troubleshooting

+Refer to [Issues](https://github.com/zubxxr/multi-vehicle-framework/issues) to see if the issue has been addressed.
+Otherwise, feel free to open one.